BlueCl0wn/Robotic-Arm-Controller/README.md

 The File *main.py* uses this library to train and evaluate the Robotic Arm for the FetchReach-v4 Environment.
 It is crucial to install gymnasium robotics directly from Github to be able to access v4.

 We trained our model for 150.000 timesteps.
 As you can see below after ~40.000 timesteps the mean reward is really good at -1.60 +/- 0.92 (optimal reward would be 0) and doesn't improve much after that.
 We even tried training for 500.000 timesteps, but the results are the same.

+The trained model (tqc_fetchreach_150k.zip) can be tested by running *test_saved_model.py*.

 ![training_progress](https://github.com/user-attachments/assets/a9d6ecdd-34ea-48d2-a293-460a03df8d4f)
 ![Bildschirmfoto vom 2025-02-08 16-38-28](https://github.com/user-attachments/assets/44271fb0-2747-4a73-9353-d0c1adda44df)